 Configures the machine’s BMC by writing power credentials.

-Run only on machines that have a New status.
+Note that commissioning runs only on machines that have a New status.

 -